Ghostkeeper/MetaProgrammingWorkshop/notes.md

 	```
 11. So it wrapped every function just like we told it to, during declaration of the class.
 12. Most things that can be done with metaclasses can also be done with inheritance or class decorators (also this one).
+13. Planned for C++20!
+As if it weren't complex enough there.

 Owning the Dot
 ----